gioblu/PJON/specification/PJON-protocol-acknowledge-specification-v1.0.md

 |_____||____|__________|________|____|_________|____||_____|
 ```

-The graph above contains a standard packet transmission containing a synchronous acknowledgement request where the character `@` (decimal 64) is sent to device id `12`.
-As defined by the [PJON protocol layer specification v3.0](/specification/PJON-protocol-specification-v3.0.md) the header's `ACK` bit with value 1 requests a synchronous acknowledgement response, see [PJDL v2.0](/src/strategies/SoftwareBitBang/specification/PJDL-specification-v2.0.md), [PJDLR v2.0](/src/strategies/OverSampling/specification/PJDLR-specification-v2.0.md), [PJDLS v2.0](/src/strategies/AnalogSampling/specification/PJDLS-specification-v2.0.md) and [TSDL v2.0](/src/strategies/ThroughSerial/specification/TSDL-specification-v2.0.md) specification.
+The graph above contains a packet transmission where the character `@` (decimal 64) is sent to device id `12`.
+As defined by the [PJON protocol layer specification v3.0](/specification/PJON-protocol-specification-v3.0.md) the header's `ACK` bit with value 1 requests a synchronous acknowledgement response, see [PJDL v2.0](/src/strategies/SoftwareBitBang/specification/PJDL-specification-v2.0.md), [PJDLR v2.0](/src/strategies/OverSampling/specification/PJDLR-specification-v2.0.md), [PJDLS v2.0](/src/strategies/AnalogSampling/specification/PJDLS-specification-v2.0.md) and [TSDL v2.0](/src/strategies/ThroughSerial/specification/TSDL-specification-v2.0.md) specification for additional information.

-The synchronous acknowledgement can be used only within one collision domain because it is impossible for a switch or a router to safely transport a single byte response.
+The synchronous acknowledgement is a blocking procedure, can be used only within one collision domain but is efficient and has a short response delay.

 ### Asynchronous acknowledge
-The asynchronous acknowledge is a packet that can travel across a network composed by many collision domains connected by switches or routers.
-Between the packet reception and the asynchronous acknowledgement response arrival the communication medium can be used by other devices.
+The asynchronous acknowledgement is a non-blocking procedure, it is packet based and can travel across a network composed by many collision domains although.
+Between the packet reception and the asynchronous acknowledgement response the communication medium can be used by other devices.

 ```cpp
 Channel analysis               Transmission                Response